xbeat/Machine-Learning/README.md

 Learning rate control is crucial for optimizing neural network performance.
 It involves adjusting the step size during gradient descent to find the right balance between convergence speed and accuracy.
 This slide introduces various techniques for managing learning rates effectively.

+## Lasso Regression in scikit-learn

+Lasso Regression Overview

+Linear regression with L1 regularization, also known as Lasso (Least Absolute Shrinkage and Selection Operator), adds a penalty term to the loss function that encourages sparse solutions by driving some coefficients exactly to zero, effectively performing feature selection.

 ## MuZero A General Algorithm for Masterful Control with Python

 Introduction to MuZero